CornellNLP/ConvoKit/docs/source/deli.rst

 DeliData is a dataset designed for analyzing deliberation in multi-party problem-solving contexts.
 It contains information about group discussions, capturing various aspects of participant interactions, message annotations, and team performance.

 The corpus is available upon request from the authors, and a ConvoKit-compatible version can be derived using ConvoKit’s conversion tools.
+ConvoKit also host the ConvoKit-format deli corpus, which can be directly downloaded following instruction in the Usage section.

 For a full description of the dataset collection and potential applications, please refer to the original publication: `Karadzhov, G., Stafford, T., & Vlachos, A. (2023).
 DeliData: A dataset for deliberation in multi-party problem solving.
 Proceedings of the ACM on Human-Computer Interaction, 7(CSCW2), 1-25.`